icflorescu/openshift-cartridge-mysql/README.md

 **WARNING!
 Do not use yet!
 This cartridge is still WIP!!!**

-This is a custom MySQL cartridge.
+This is a custom OpenShift cartridge able to provide the latest MySQL version (starting with 5.7.7-rc as of 10th of June 2015).

 ## Why